Hummingherds Quech 22

 Quech's Dam, originally from Snowmass, was one of the top 5 foundation females at Futurity Breeder of the Year - Tripping Gnome Farm - and her offspring were acquired by farms like Double O' Good, Cas-Cad-Nac, & Magical Farms.
 Quech22 lives up to his sire's reputation and combined with his dam's elite genetics, he's ready to produce progeny that continue the family legacy of being the most distinguished in the world for years to come.

 Everyone knew he would be special from before Quech22 arrived.
 The breeding of his parents was a dream brought to reality by former AOA judge Ursula Munro of Tripping Gnome Farm (2010-2012 Futurity Breeder of the Year), and co-owner of Snowmass Elite Legend at Quech22 conception.
 In the 2012 Snowmass Winner's Circle auction listing, she described the unborn cria (Quech 22) as "outrageously elite".
 Mom was acquired by Hummingherd Farm at that Snowmass 2012 Winner's Circle Auction (see photos for mom's auction listing), just months before Tripping Gnome announced their retirement, and Hummingherd's Quech22 was named on arrival.
 From early on, Quech22 was recognized as having a spectacular fleece commonly referred to as "silky".
 Typical "silky" traits include excellent density, long staple, and uniformity, but he was not shown much because the rare fleece style can be difficult to judge.
 Into adulthood, Quech 22 has produced a more traditional fleece, and at that time was awarded the first place ribbon at the AOA National halter show.
 As Quech was "coming of age", Hummingherd's farm was in the process of entering retirement themselves, and consequently, he got a late start to his breeding career.
-All of that has now changed, but he's one of the few greats owned by two small farms that want to see his genetics made available.
+Just as he was getting started...
+Covid hit ... but all of that has now changed, and he's one of the few greats owned by a small farm that wants to see his genetics made available.

 Quech22's impeccable conformation and elite fleece traits were validated at the 2017 AOA National Show when Judge Amanda VandenBosch awarded him 1st place in halter.
 At the 2018 AOA National Fleece show, he took 2nd place behind cousin Snowmass Loro Piana, just ahead of his sire Elite Legend in 3rd.
 All 3 are descendants of the famous Snowmass Quechua.